Angélica María: 1956–2006: Acting consecration and musical foray

+In 1980, she recorded for the first time in a U. K. studio, making an album of ballads and a single record with two pop songs in English, seeking some kind of crossover.
+During these years, she signed with Marsal Productions, then Caytronics, Melody, RCA again, and finally CBS, which was her last contract with a foreign record company.
+Since then, she established her own recording company with which she has produced 7 albums.
 In 1986, she starred in Herencia Maldita ("Cursed inheritance") singing the theme-song and releasing an album called "El Hombre de Mi Vida".
 She later acted with her daughter in a production by Angélica Ortíz titled Una Estrella.
 In 1988 she divorced Vale and starred in a TV show titled Tres generaciones ("Three generations") with Carmen Montejo and Sasha Sokol.

 In 1990 she acted in the play Mamá ama el rock ("Mom loves rock") with her daughter and Ricky Martin.
 In 1994, she acted in Luis de Llano's Agujetas de color de rosa which would be such a great success that it was extended to 600 episodes.
 In 1995 she acted in telenovela, La Antorcha Encendida, sharing credits with Leticia Calderon, Juan Ferrara, Ofelia Guilmáin etc. and in 1996 she was offered a leading role in telenovela Bendita Mentira.
 In 1999 she made a special guest appearance as a mother of Thalia in telenovela Rosalinda, promoting her new album of boleros.
 The same year Angélica impressed the audience in the theater play La mama nos quita los novios, sharing credits with Julio Alemán.

 In 2003 she joined the cast of Sea of dreams sharing credits with Sonia Braga.
 In 2004 she took part in Amar otra vez, produced by Lucero Suárez, which began broadcasting in January in the U.S. and in México in May 2004.

+2006–present: projects and later life

 In 2011 participated in the Telemundo telenovela Aurora, co-starred in Mi corazon insiste and had a special guest appearance in the telenovela La Casa de al Lado, (2011 to 2012).

+In 2012 Angelica joined Alberto Vázquez and César Costa in the show TR3S, performing tours throughout Mexico, delighting their Mexican & Latin audiences with their singing voices, up until nowadays.
+Enrique Guzman would join The Troupe, later on.
+From August 2012 to May 2013, Angelica Maria acted as 'Amalia Mendoza' in Qué Bonito Amor, starring along Danna García, Jorge Salinas, Juan Ferrara, Evita Muñoz "Chachita", etc.